-CUMULATIVE IMPACT BIO-15: Potential effect to eelgrass by constraining its expansion into higher elevation areas as a result of sea level rise.
-The Project's potential impact is assessed in Impact BIO-15.
-Because other existing and proposed intertidal culture in the bay is predominantly within areas that maintain dense eelgrass, there is not a cumulative impact to consider.
+CUMULATIVE IMPACT BIO-12: Potential effect to eelgrass by constraining its expansion into higher elevation areas as a result of sea level rise.
+The Project's potential impact is assessed in IMPACT BIO-12.
+Because other existing intertidal culture in the bay is predominantly at lower elevations than the Project area, sea level rise will affect it differently through time than the Project area (i.e., eelgrass may benefit in some areas and be impacted in others).
 Hence, this impact is considered less than significant without mitigation.

-CUMULATIVE IMPACT BIO-16: Potential impacts on Pacific herring spawning sites.
-As described in Impact BIO-16, the Project incorporates mitigation measures to minimize impacts to spawning Pacific herring.
+CUMULATIVE IMPACT BIO-13: Potential impacts on Pacific herring spawning sites.
+As described in IMPACT BIO-13, the Project incorporates mitigation measures to minimize impacts to spawning Pacific herring (MITIGATION BIO-6).
 It is expected that other projects in the bay will incorporate measures with similar effects and therefore this impact is considered less than significant without mitigation.